 In 2005, the MZHF Board of Directors voted to become a supporting foundation of the Jewish Community Federation and Endowment Fund to increase operational efficiency, and thus increase funds available for grantmaking.
 For several years MZHF continued to support a wide variety of community-based nonprofit organizations addressing health concerns within San Francisco, along with significant Mount Zion Campus activity in the areas of patient care, education and research.

-In 2011, the Board reviewed the organization’s funding focus and, in acknowledgement of MZHF’s historical roots, refined its funding priorities to focus on three major areas:
+In acknowledgement of MZHF’s historical roots, the MZHF Board’s funding priorities focus on three major areas:

 - Jewish Legacy Awards—core or innovative health-related programming at community-based agencies with Jewish roots caring for the underserved in San Francisco